aws-ia/terraform-aws-eks-blueprints/examples/ci_cd/gitlab-ci-cd/README.md

 git@github.com:aws-samples/aws-eks-accelerator-for-terraform.git
 ```

-## Step2: Create a new gitlab repo
+## Step2: Create a new Gitlab repo
 Copy this folder(`gitlab-ci-cd`) to your new gitlab repo.
 Rename the folder according to your naming convention.

     cd examples/advanced/gitlab-ci-cd
     gitlab-ci-cd

 ## Step3: Update CI/CD settings config
  - Login to gitlab console, click on your repo and navigate to `settings/ci_cd`
  - Add the following variables before triggering the pipeline